1Password/scim-examples/beta/azure-container-apps/ReadMe.md

    2. Find the `scimsession` file that you saved to your computer and choose it.
    3. Make note of the upload destination, then click Complete.
 7. Create Azure Container App Secret:

-    ```az containerapp secret set -n $ContainerAppName -g $ResourceGroup --secrets scimsession="$(cat /home/$USER/scimsession | base64)"```

-8. Update your Comtainer App with the required secondary container for Redis:
     ```
+    az containerapp secret set -n $ContainerAppName -g $ResourceGroup --secrets scimsession="$(cat /home/$USER/scimsession | base64)"
+    ```
+8. Update your Container App with the required secondary container for Redis:
+    ```
     az containerapp update -n $ContainerAppName -g $ResourceGroup --container-name op-scim-redis \
     --image docker.io/redis --cpu 0.25 --memory 0.5Gi --set-env-vars 'REDIS_ARGS=--maxmemory 256mb --maxmemory-policy volatile-lru'
     ```
-9. Update your Comtainer App with to point your SCIM bridge container to use the secret you have created:
+9. Update your Container App to allow your SCIM bridge container to use the secret you have created:
     ```
     az containerapp update -n $ContainerAppName -g $ResourceGroup --container-name op-scim-bridge \
     --set-env-vars 'OP_REDIS_URL=redis://localhost:6379' 'OP_SESSION=secretref:scimsession'
     ```
-10. Find your fdqn of your deployed application: ```az containerapp ingress show -n $ContainerAppName -g $ResourceGroup```
+10. Find your fdqn of your deployed application, this will be known as your SCIM bridge URL:
+    ```
+    az containerapp ingress show -n $ContainerAppName -g $ResourceGroup
+    ```
-11. You should be prompted to log into the SCIM bridge with your `bearer token`.
+11. Open the fqdn listed in a seperate browser tab, where you can test your connection.
+You should be prompted to log into the SCIM bridge with your `bearer token`.

 ### Step 3: Follow the steps to connect your Identity provider to the SCIM bridge.
  - [Connect your Identity Provider](https://support.1password.com/scim/#step-3-connect-your-identity-provider)